rookieboba/Pytorch-Deep-Learning/README.md

 * Simple Concepts of Deep Learning and Deep Learning Model codes that I made.

-* The most of image files are from [PytorchZeroToAll] by Sung Kim.
+* The most of image files and contents of Basic concept_1, 2 are from [PytorchZeroToAll] by Sung Kim.

 [PytorchZeroToAll]:https://www.youtube.com/playlist?list=PLlMkM4tgfjnJ3I-dbhO9JTw7gNty6o_2m&disable_polymer=true